gumaerc-testorg/21l.003-2-spring-2007/content/pages/readings.md

 _Drown_: "Boyfriend," "How to Date a Browngirl, Blackgirl, Whitegirl, or Halfie," "Negocios"

-Listen to Díaz read "How to Date a Browngirl, Blackgirl, Whitegirl, or Halfie" in Act Two of Episode 94 of the radio show [_This American Life_](http://www.thisamericanlife.org/Radio_Episode.aspx?sched=771).
+Listen to Díaz read "How to Date a Browngirl, Blackgirl, Whitegirl, or Halfie" in Act Two of Episode 94 of the radio show {{% resource_link "2533ea7e-c8a6-43d2-b69d-f77ef262aea2" "_This American Life_" %}}.

 {{< tdclose >}}